UmamiDAO/subgraph/README.md

 ## ETH staking distribution

-Watches the ETH amount distributed to stakers on each `RewardAdded` event triggered by the reward receiver contract.
+Watches the ETH amount distributed to stakers on each `RewardAdded` event triggered by the mUMAMI contract.

 ```graphql
 {